subhankarc/rdpg-boshrelease/jobs/consul-template/README.md

 # consul-template BOSH Service Job

+The consul-template BOSH Job is intended to get a basic configuration of `consul-template` running on the host.

 [Official BOSH Release Documentation](http://bosh.io/docs/create-release.html)

 What follows is an explanation about the pieces contained within this BOSH job